Azure/ignite-day2-aks/README.md

 In this workshop you'll walk through the following task:

 - Deploy application to AKS
-- Use Container Insights to trouvleshoot application issues
+- Use Container Insights to troubleshoot application issues
 - Scale application to meet request demand
 - View and fix security recommendations from Azure Security Center
 - Apply Policy to govern your AKS resources